Published: September 22, 2024

 Let’s look at some examples.
 If you want stationary bikes as your IoT device, your most reliable partner might be Peloton.
 They’re one of the market leaders and have a well-functioning smart system.
 Their bikes are equipped with 2 sensors for data collection.
 This data gets to users’ displays and shows them the measurements (revolutions per minute, pace, resistance, etc.).

-If you’d like to learn more about building an app that’s integrated with smart equipment, feel free to follow the link to this article:
+If you’d like to learn more about building an app integrated with smart equipment, feel free to follow this article on the cost of Peloton building app.

 Furthermore, there are smart dumb- and kettlebells that can automatically adjust to users’ strenght and possibilities.
 We’ll link those from JaxJox